ipnz/Docs/Policies/ModernSchools.md

         By way of comparison, $359 million will be spent over four years on providing the four new teaching and leadership roles in schools.

-**5.3       **  **Step up capability development and pedagogical change:** The Internet Party will support resources, systems and capabilities for teachers and educators to evolve pedagogical change, taking New Zealand schooling into the future, making it student-centred, and accommodating the individuality of the "knowledge age".
+### 5.3 Step up capability development and pedagogical change

+The Internet Party will support resources, systems and capabilities for teachers and educators to evolve pedagogical change, taking New Zealand schooling into the future, making it student-centred, and accommodating the individuality of the "knowledge age".

-**       ** We will promote leadership and vision from principals and school boards of trustees, as well as government policy that gives high priority to supporting education professionals to adapt quickly to the digital learning environment.
+We will promote leadership and vision from principals and school boards of trustees, as well as government policy that gives high priority to supporting education professionals to adapt quickly to the digital learning environment.

         The Internet Party will review Government strategies and plans for teachers' professional learning to support the effective use of digital technology in schools with a view to step it up.